 The researchers found that reports of less control and more support of autonomy from parents were highly correlated with better academic achievement.
 Not only that, but those children also experienced higher levels of emotional and mental wellbeing.

 A more recent meta-analysis published in 2015 by researchers from the University of Texas Austin looked at 36 studies related to children and self-determination theory.
 The researchers did, in fact, find a correlation between autonomy support and positive outcomes in academic achievement.
 But they also noted positive outcomes were seen in related areas including “autonomous motivation, psychological health, perceived competence, perceived control, engagement and effort, attitudes toward school, self-regulation, and executive functioning.”

-Mageau notes that although these studies show the promise of SDT, plenty of research shows that typical methods of parental discipline and behavior modification are counterproductive.
+Mageau notes that although these studies show the promise of self-determination theory, plenty of research shows that typical methods of parental discipline and behavior modification are counterproductive.
 “Threatening children, punishment, guilt inducement — all those behaviors have been related to negative outcomes, repeatedly,” she says.
 “What SDT does is show that any human being that feels controlled will not result in positive outcomes compared to when we support their autonomy.”